Providenciales Kayaking

 Mangrove Cay

 Mangrove Cay is the most popular kayaking location near Providenciales.
-This small and uninhabited island largely consists of red mangrove estuaries, and is part of the Princess Alexandra Nature Reserve.
+This small and uninhabited island largely consists of red mangrove estuaries and is part of the Princess Alexandra Nature Reserve.

 Princess Alexandra Nature Reserve